When Thoughts Arise in Meditation

 Thoughts During Meditation in Mindfulness Practice

-Thoughts during meditation are part of the attention-training loop: attention drifts, awareness notices, and attention returns.
-That noticing is often called metacognitive awareness, which means knowing where your attention has gone.
+In mindfulness practice, wandering thoughts are part of the training, not an interruption of it.
+Attention drifts, awareness notices, and attention returns.
+That noticing is often called metacognitive awareness, meaning you know where your attention has gone while it is happening.

 During a sitting practice, attention may move into planning, memory, evaluation, sensation, or commentary.
 One minute you feel the chest movement beneath a shirt.
 The next minute you are solving tomorrow’s schedule.
 Nothing has gone wrong.